luglilab/Cytophenograph/README.md

 ## 1) Installation

 Install Miniconda
 Miniconda is a Python distribution, package manager, and virtual environment solution.
 We recommend installing Miniconda with Python 3 (miniconda3), as many bioinformatics packages are now transitioning to Python 3.
-You can still install Python 2 software with miniconda3 by passing the python=2.7 flag when you create a new environment; otherwise the default Python version will be Python 3.

 Begin by downloading Miniconda and following the associated installation instructions.

 https://docs.conda.io/en/latest/miniconda.html